T-Troll/rwdec/README.md

 This repo based on [Pali](https://github.com/pali)'s [bmfdec](https://github.com/pali/bmfdec)

-It's a working tool to decode all WQ mof blocks into bios dump and have all exposed classes, methods and argumets into one place.
+It's a working tool to decode all WQ mof blocks from bios dump and have all exposed classes, methods and argumets into one place.

 ## Requirements